andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 ---

 Bruce actively sought to do as little as possible, but also he strove to create a community.
 One that was welcoming and inclusive.
+This takes effort.
+Effort to stay out of the way, but also effort to watch what is going on, and, behind the scenes, make sure nothing is being abused / undermined.

+---

 Code of Conduct

+---

 Speaking to people in the background - very like the Quaker Model of disruptors at meeting